 Sarrazin never left rallying, he is still competing at least once race every year.
 After a few seasons with Subaru and Peugeot, he switched to Mini Cooper S2000 in 2013, finishing third at Tour de Corse.

 In 2014, he won Tour de Corse, the round of the European Rally Championship, driving the Ford Fiesta RRC.
-He returned to Corsica two more times, in 2015 with Ford Fiesta RS WRC and in 2016 with Hyundai i20 R5 and in 2017 with Škoda Fabia R5.
+He returned to Corsica three more times, in 2015 with Ford Fiesta RS WRC, in 2016 with Hyundai i20 R5 and in 2017 with Škoda Fabia R5.